lepidus/toggleRequiredMetadata/README.md

 These fields belong to the Contributor of the Submission.

-When the [ORCID Profile Plugin](https://github.com/pkp/orcidProfile) is enabled, the ORCID field can't be made required.
+When the [ORCID Profile Plugin](https://github.com/pkp/orcidProfile) is enabled (recommended), the ORCID field can't be made required.

 ## Compatibility

-The latest release of this plugin is compatible with the following PKP applications:
+This plugin is compatible with the following PKP applications:

-* OJS 3.4.0
+* OJS 3.3.0 and 3.4.0
 * OPS 3.4.0
 * OMP 3.4.0